-These cakes are both typical of Naples and Calabria and are usually eaten at Christmas time or Carnival.
+These cakes are both typical of Naples and Calabria They eat them at Christmas time or Carnival.
 They are little round balls of dough, deep fried and dipped in honey and then decorated with candied peel, sugar sprinkles or silver balls.
 Some people even put a touch of liqueur in them.

 Le pitte di San Martino

 These cakes are typical in the South of Italy but with different names for each region.
-Le pitte di San Martino is the name used in Calabria.
-These cakes are made with a very light pastry filled with figs, nuts and honey.
-They are eaten at Christmas time.
-They are of Greek influence as Greeks settled in Calabria in the 8th century and most of their desserts are made with fig, honey and nuts.
+Le pitte di San Martino is the most common name for the Calabrian ones.
+These cakes have a very light pastry filled with figs, nuts and honey.
+Read more about the use of figs here.
+People eat them at Christmas time.
+They are of Greek influence as Greeks settled in Calabria in the 8th century and most of the Calabrian desserts are made with fig, honey and nuts.

 I have noticed also in Naples and Calabria that they serve cassata in most bars.
 The Cassata, of course, is the dessert of Sicily of Arab influence.
-It is eaten mainly for Easter or on Christmas day.
-It is a difficult one to make so I tend to buy it from the experts.
+It is mainly for Easter or on Christmas day, although now people eat them at any time of the year.
+It is a difficult one to make so I prefer to buy it from the experts.